The Zucchini Warriors: Plot

 Eventually the team is set to win the Daw Cup.
 However, Kevin's boss, Mr, Greer, arrives to find out why he has missed work.
-He finds a scene of carnage in the guest cottage (result of a nosebleed by Sydney) and a draft of Kevin's original report.
+He finds a scene of carnage in the guest cottage (result of a nosebleed by Sidney) and a draft of Kevin's original report.
 He concludes that Mr. Sturgeon has murdered him to prevent the report from being sent and contacts the police.
 Also Kevin's wife has discovered what he has really been doing with his time, and drives to the Hall to confront him.
 Both parties arrive at the same time, after the team has won and been presented with the cup.
 The sirens panic the hamsters and they swarm out from under the stands.
 Elmer hears them and rushes out onto the field.
 Cathy and he are seen at the same time and the game is up, literally.
 The trophy is confiscated by an official because of the Warriors having an "ineligible player".
 The other team wins by default.

 The police arrive and Bruno is afraid that the police are there to arrest Mr. Sturgeon for this and confesses to the switch.
 On finding Kevin alive, Greer is first pleased and then angry, as is Kevin's wife.
 Carson, however, stands up to them and reveals that he has arranged for a coaching position for Kevin.

 Mr. Sturgeon is somewhat angry with the team for the whole debacle, but accepts that a good deal was due to Cathy Burton's efforts.
 As punishment, he required the team to clean up the stadium, including the extensive hamster nest under the bleachers.
 Elmer is exempt, as per an agreement with Bruno he signed earlier, in exchange for participation in the quarterback switch.